 A balance transfer can save you money on interest if:

 - You can pay off the transferred balance before a new balance transfer card's interest rate goes up.
 While balance transfer cards often have extremely low introductory rates, these rates usually expire after a certain amount of time (typically from 6 to 18 months).
-When your interest rate is at 0%, you should aim to pay down your debt as much as possible so you can avoid the interest charges that will be applied when the introductory period ends.
+When your introductory interest rate applies, you should aim to pay down your debt as much as possible so you can avoid the interest charges that will be applied when the introductory period ends.

 - The fee charged for the transfer does not cancel out your interest savings.
 Banks generally charge fees for balance transfers: 3-5% of the transferred balance is typical.
 Do the math to be sure this fee doesn't wipe out what you can save in interest charges.